-For those with black hair, you’ll typically find dark gray to black lice.
+For those with black hair or dark skin, you’ll typically find dark gray to black lice.

 Don’t be terribly horrified if you find a few head lice that are red.
 Head lice are like vampires, feeding on human blood multiple times a day!
 In fact, if lice fall off the head and cannot feed on human blood, they usually die within 24 hours.

 After lice feed, they get nice and fat on blood.
 Their stomachs fill up with this blood and their entire abdomen plumps up.